 Hashtags allow the entire online community to join a conversation about events, holidays, hot topics, and many more.
 Companies use them to engage with consumers and promote their content.
 When it comes to using them for business purposes, the trick is knowing how to do it well.

+What are hashtags used for?
 There are 6 types of hashtags:

 - Campaign Hashtags – Tags created for a specific marketing campaign.
 Brands encourage people to use them for further promotion.
 For example, when Apple launched the iPhone X, it wanted to show how much the camera had improved and prompted users to share their original photos using the hashtag #ShotOnIphoneX.
 It’s free publicity.